[Verification] Using Brave Search from VPC: Testing whether web search and AI answers work by opening only api.search.brave.com in Network Firewall

 4.1 What app.ts Creates

-Reading app.ts from top to bottom, it creates the following:
+Reading through app.ts from top to bottom, it creates the following:

 1. VPC and Internet Gateway: Creates a VPC with 10.0.0.0/16 and attaches an IGW.

 3. NAT Gateway: Placed in the public subnet.
-EC2 in the private subnet has no public IP, and outbound traffic goes through NAT.
+EC2 instances in private subnets have no public IPs; outbound traffic goes through NAT.

-4. Network Firewall policy: Stateful with STRICT_ORDER, default action set to aws:drop_established.
-No rule groups attached = all egress blocked as the initial state.
+4. Network Firewall Policy: Stateful with STRICT_ORDER, default action set to aws:drop_established.
+No rule groups attached = initial state blocks all egress.

 5. Network Firewall itself: Creates the firewall in the firewall subnet.